utkarshcmu/grafana.org/content/blog/2018-04-26-grafana-v51-released.md

 # v5.1 Stable Release

-The recent 5.0 major release contained a lot of new features, so the Grafana 5.1 release is focused on smoothing out some rough edges and iterating over some of the new features.
+The recent 5.0 major release contained a lot of new features so the Grafana 5.1 release is focused on smoothing out the rough edges and iterating over some of the new features.

 <a href="https://grafana.com/grafana/download/?utm_source=blog&utm_campaign=v51" target="_blank" class="btn btn--primary">Download Grafana 5.1 Now</a>